 In this video we set off from Hobart — Australia’s second oldest capital city — which is packed with a wealth of Georgian, Victorian and Edwardian architecture.

-On our way up the East Coast we explore picturesque towns and historic sites, including Port Arthur and Richmond.
-There’s a visit to the superb Bonorong Wildlife Sanctuary to meet the furry locals – including cute koalas and feisty Tassie Devils.
+On our way up the East Coast, we explore picturesque towns and historic sites — including Richmond and Port Arthur.
+We also pay a visit to the superb Bonorong Wildlife Sanctuary to meet the furry locals, including some cute koalas and feisty Tassie Devils.

-Next stop is the beautiful Tamar Valley and Beaconsfield – infamous for the mining disaster of 2006.
-Then it’s on to fabulous Cradle Mountain National Park to enjoy a walk in this world-renowned natural paradise.
+Our next stop is the beautiful Tamar Valley and the town of Beaconsfield — infamous for the mining disaster of 2006.
+Then it’s on to the fabulous Cradle Mountain — Lake St Clair National Park to enjoy a walk in this world-renowned natural landscape.

-The tour makes its way over to the west coast for a cruise on the mighty Gordon River and a stroll through the pristine rainforest.
+The tour winds its way over to the wild and woolly west coast, where we cruise up the mighty Gordon River.
 Then it’s back to Hobart in time for the weekly Salamanca Market.

 If you have questions about any of the Tasmania travel ideas or experiences featured in this episode, please don’t hesitate to contact us.